Safety and Quality training

 - identify actions that will optimise recovery for both the consumer and staff following an incident of restraint or seclusion.

-The course includes interactive activities and scenarios, and reflects the Minimising Restrictive Practices Policy Directive.
+The course includes interactive activities and scenarios, and reflects the Minimising Restrictive Practices Policy Directive (PDF 158KB).

 This course is intended for all doctors, nurses, midwives and those who may be required to offer neonatal support at the time of delivery.
 The course is a pre-requisite for face-to-face education programs, such as that offered via the SA Health Perinatal Emergency Education Strategy.
 Please note that this Newborn Life Support (NLS) course covers the basic steps in newborn resuscitation.
 Newborn Advanced Life Support (NALS) techniques are not covered in this course.
 The NALS eLearning course will be released later in 2016.